The Complete Guide To DUI Laws in South Carolina

 If you refused to blow or blew a .15% or higher there are steps you can take to get back on the road at least temporarily while your case is pending.
 Unless you have an out of state license, the officer should have taken it at the time of your suspension.
 On the back of the blue Notice of Suspension that would have been provided to you, is the way to request an administrative hearing.
 You only have 30 days to return it to the SC Office of Motor Vehicle Hearings.
 If you wait longer than 30 days from the date of suspension, you will lose the opportunity to challenge the suspension.

 The hearing request requires a $200 fee, but it gives you the ability to get a Temporary Alcohol License and drive until the hearing officer can make a determination as to whether the license was appropriately suspended or not.
 If you are successful at the administrative hearing, you get your regular license back.
 If you are not, the suspension will be upheld and will go back into effect at that time.
+Know that under the new (2019) DUI laws, if you request an administrative hearing and lose or withdraw, you will be required to do ignition interlock.
+The constitutionality of this provision is questionable, but for not, that’s the way it is.

 Once the administrative hearing is scheduled, you have the option to get a Temporary Alcohol License (TAL).
 It will cost you an additional $100 at the SCDMV and is valid from the time you get it until shortly after the time a decision is rendered by the Administrative Hearing Officer.
 It is unrestricted, meaning you can drive whenever you like.
-(See also Chapter 6, Alternative License Types)
+(See also Chapter 6, Alternative License Types).

 THE ADMINISTRATIVE HEARING